Lilypad-Tech/lilypad-smart-contracts/README.md

 ### Validation Results

-A validation result is the output of a process to check the correctness of a result.
+A validation result is the output of a process to check the correctness of a job run.

 ## Lilypad Protocol